AndresLG99/Andres-Lopez-Projects/README.md

 - Code should output a phrase stating the employee name and how much $$$ they'll get paid

 text_analizer
-- Asks user to input a parragraph
+- Asks user to input a text
 - Asks user to input 3 letters
-- Code should output how many times the 3 inputed letter appear in the parragraph
+- Code should output how many times the 3 inputed letters appear in the text
-- Code should output how many words are there in the parragraph
+- Code should output how many words are there in the text
-- Code should output what's the first and last letter of the parragraph
+- Code should output what's the first and last letter of the text
-- Code should output the same parragraph reversed
+- Code should output the same text reversed (words)
-- Code should output if the word "Python" appears in the parragraph
+- Code should output if the word "Python" appears in the text